 What is epilepsy?

-Epilepsy is a chronic condition that causes repeated seizures (which may be described by terms such as 'fits' or 'funny turns'), and is the most common chronic (long-term) neurological disorder in dogs.
+Epilepsy is a chronic condition that causes repeated seizures (which may be described by terms such as 'fits' or 'funny turns') and is the most common chronic (long-term) neurological disorder in dogs.
 It affects an estimated 0.6-0.7% of all dogs in the UK alone (around 1 in 130 dogs).
-In most cases epilepsy is a lifelong disease.
+In most cases, epilepsy is a lifelong disease.
+Some dogs may not suffer from seizures very often, while others may be impacted several times a day, depending on the severity and form of their epilepsy.

 What happens during a seizure?